Consultation and Discussion Papers

 Access to Court Documents

-The Rules Committee is currently considering new rules for accessing court documents in civil and criminal proceedings.
 The new rules are intended to simplify the procedure for seeking access to court documents and to provide more specific guidance as to the different weight to be given to factors when assessing requests by the public to access court documents depending upon the stage of the proceedings.

 Without Notice Applications

 The Rules Committee has undertaken consultation on proposed amendments to the rule governing applications without notice.
-The proposed changes are intended to provide more guidance as to the circumstances in which an application without notice should be made and the substantive requirements for making the applications.
+The changes are intended to provide more guidance as to the circumstances in which an application without notice should be made and the substantive requirements for making the applications.

-The consultation document and proposed new rule are available here.
+The consultation document is available here.

 Reform of the District Court Rules 2009